manish-codes09/Loan-Approval-prediction/README.md

-A Machine Learning project that predicts whether a loan applicaton will be approved or not.
+project that predicts whether a loan applicaton will be approved or not.

 ## teck stack
 -Paython